Rat care guide

 What should I add to a rat cage first?

-Start with a useful hide, then add a climbing route and a clear food or foraging point.
+Start with a useful hide, then add a climbing guide and a clear food or foraging point.
 Style comes after those jobs are covered.

 Can a rat cage be decorative and practical?